jkerdreux-imt/owns/README.md

 - `hosts.txt`: Static entries (dnsmasq format)

 ### forward.yaml

-Define which DNS servers to use for each domain or network:
+The `forward.yaml` file lets you define which DNS servers to use for each network or domain.
+Here is a sample configuration with multiple entries:

 ```yaml
 - networks:
     - 192.168.1.0/24